tommasoprandin/rtks/README.md

 ## Crates and setup

-The example is based on the crates `cortex-m` and `cortex-m-rt` which provide runtime initialization (vector table, .bss and .data section, stack pointer, etc...), and other useful stuff (eg entrypoint macro and critical section implementation).
+The example is based on the crates `cortex-m` and `cortex-m-rt` which provide runtime initialization (vector table, .bss and .data section, stack pointer, etc...), and other useful stuff (eg entrypoint macro and critical section implementation), and the RTIC runtime.

 `defmt` is used for logging, it allows for very efficient data transfer and it lets us use the same code between local QEMU testing and actual hardware (just need to change the global logger).

 `memory.x` is a super basic linker script, just enough to make this basic example boot and work.
 In order to protect from stack overflow undefined behaviour `flip-link` linker is used.

 Currently the example is set to compile and run on a Cortex-M4 microprocessor, the machine type is netduinoplus2 (since it is implemented in QEMU).
 The relevant documents (datasheet, reference manual and programming manual) are in the `datasheets` folder.

+It is advised to install `cargo-expand` to visualize what happens behind the scenes, since RTIC uses a lot of macros and it can be hard to really understand what is happenining.